uniVocity/shopify/README.md

    * **Bitcoin**: on `3BcmUPTPfLDuYWWSBxGKkChkq5WMzC94J6`

-  * or even affiliate links:
+  * Or help through these affiliate links:

      * **[Coinmama](https://go.coinmama.com/visit/?bta=56730&brand=coinmama)** for buying
         and selling ADA among other crypto currencies.
 This is not an exchange and you get your tokens pretty fast.